 When you click the link for Step 3, you see the Debugger Configuration dialog.
 Choose an emulator from the list.
-For the F28M3x devices, choose the Texas Instruments XDS 100v2 USB Emulator.
+For F28M3x devices, choose the Texas Instruments XDS 100v2 USB Emulator.
 For Tiva devices, choose the Stellaris In-Circuit Debug Interface.
 For MSP430 devices, choose the TI MSP430 USB1.
+For MSP432 devices, use the Texas Instruments XDS 110 USB Emulator.

-The Debugger Configuration step creates a CCS Target Configuration File (\.ccxml).
+The Debugger Configuration step creates a CCS Target Configuration File (.ccxml).
 This file specifies the connection and device for the project for use in a debugging session.
 You can choose View > Target Configurations in CCS to see and edit these files.